 IPsquared is led by Josh Thomases.

-In 30 years in public service, Josh has worked extensively with front-line staff, educators and leaders to build reflective, equitable organizations.
-Josh began his career as a founding teacher and leader at El Puente Academy for Peace and Justice in Brooklyn, a nationally known model for community-driven, culturally responsive, education.
-He worked at the NYC Department of Education for a decade, ultimately serving on Chancellor Dennis Walcott’s cabinet.
-Josh oversaw the opening of 350 new small schools.
-Nine randomized controlled trials by researchers at MDRC have documented transformative outcomes on high school graduation, college attendance, persistence and completion - particularly for historically underserved students.
-He later led the city’s transition to the Common Core and spearheaded the K-20 college and career readiness agenda.
-He was the Dean of Innovation, Policy & Research at the Bank Street College of Education where he oversaw their community programs, launched the Center for Culture, Race and Equity and a national policy institute called Prepared to Teach, focused on transforming the teacher ecosystem in the United States.
-Most recently, Josh was the Executive Vice President of the Great Oaks Foundation, a multi-state charter network and Americorps program designed around high dosage tutoring and national service.
+Josh began his career as a founding teacher and leader at El Puente Academy for Peace and Justice in Brooklyn, a nationally known model for community-driven, culturally responsive education.
+He worked at the NYC Department of Education for a decade, ultimately serving on Chancellor Dennis Walcott's cabinet, where he oversaw the opening of 350 new small schools.
+Nine randomized controlled trials by MDRC documented transformative outcomes on high school graduation, college attendance, persistence and completion, particularly for historically underserved students.
+He later led the city's transition to the Common Core and spearheaded the K-20 college and career readiness agenda.

 Josh lives in Brooklyn with his wife and two adolescent sons who keep him deeply grounded.
-Beyond work, parenting, and social justice, Josh coaches baseball, loves the outdoors, and walks his very scruffy dog.
+Beyond work, parenting, and social justice, he coaches baseball, loves the outdoors, and walks his very scruffy dog.

 Contact Josh at Josh@IPsquared.org.